-The Queen's Commonwealth Essay Competition is the world's oldest international writing competition for schools, established in 1883.
+The Queen's Commonwealth Essay Competition (QCEC) is the world's oldest international writing competition for schools, established in 1883.

 The Society has a rich history of nurturing the creative talents of young people around the Commonwealth and we endeavour to promote literacy, expression and creativity by celebrating excellence and imagination.
 The Competition invites all young Commonwealth citizens and residents, regardless of region, education or background, to share ideas, celebrate their story and have their voice heard.
 Through partnerships with Book Aid International, Worldreader and the National Literacy Trust, the Society is working to increase access to this opportunity for a wider range of young people.

 All entrants and all participating schools receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories win a trip to London for a week of educational and cultural events.
 For more information about the competition, please see Terms and Conditions and Frequently Asked Questions.

 The Queen’s Commonwealth Essay Competition is supported by the Lagos State Government.